mreider/am/agilemarkdown-project/integrate-pendulum.md

  @mreider I've looked at the Pendulum source code.
 It seems, it could be forked and customized to our needs.

- @falconamdy - I will fork and add you
+ @falconandy - I will fork and add you

 @mreider See the next section "Proof of concept" sent by @falconandy at 2018-06-05 10:33 PM